Oboz Sawtooth X Low Waterproof Review

 Comfort

-Overall the Sawtooth X is a comfortable shoe.
-Out of the box, it is easy to slip into and has a medium fit last, making it neither too loose nor too sloppy.
+Overall the Sawtooth X is a pretty comfortable shoe.
+Out of the box, it is easy to slip into and has a narrower fit last, so it fits a bit snug even when wearing thin socks.
 We appreciate the quality insole, and the materials used are relatively soft and pliable, ensuring that the break-in period to make these shoes truly yours will be minimal.

 As with many shoes that emphasize the midsole, we felt like the Sawtooth X had a bit of a stiffer gait, especially when compared to models with much more of a plush foam midsole — still, the adaptive foam midsole made them perform much better than many other tested models.
 We also felt like the heel cup was a little too low, contacting the Achilles area in a way that made long strides somewhat uncomfortable.
 This dissipated over time as the material softened.